myDevicesIoT/cayenne-docs/docs/LORA.md

 + Device identification
     + **Device EUI:** Enter the DevEUI for your device.
 This ID should come with the information included with your device, or can be found in the device configuration.
     + **Device Address:** Skip – When selecting OTAA activation, the device address will automatically be generated based on the DevEUI.
     + **Device Profile:** Actility uses this profile to correctly decode the payload, based on the device type, and display it on their dashboard.
-Selecting the correct profile here is not required for Cayenne to work with your device – the information will be sent in raw format to Cayenne and will work regardless of this selection.
+Be sure to select the correct profile for your device and which network it will be using.

+        *TIP: You can refer to the [Supported devices section](#lora-actility-supported-devices) where we have more details on which Device Profile to select for devices.*
 + Application layer
     + **Application EUI:** Enter the AppEUI.
 The AppEUI is a global application ID that uniquely identifies the application provider (i.e., owner) of the device.